CarsonDavis/CarsonDavis.github.io/_posts/2025-02-15-film_camera_photos.md

 For those of you in the know, you may have been scratching your head this whole time, because an old uncoated lens like this with haze is a trivial fix.
 I, too, know this—because I have literally repaired the haze in several lenses before.

-So why did I spend on hundred extra dollars for a lens with no haze only to end up with a lens _that has haze?_
+So why did I spend one hundred extra dollars for a lens with no haze only to end up with a lens _that has haze?_

 God only knows.